hantsy/jakartaee11-sandbox/docs/rest.md

 }
 ```

-Here, we also add JSON Patch (which defined by [RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902), and implemented in the Java EE 8/Jaxrs 2.1) example as a comparsions.
+Here, we also include a JSON Patch example (defined by [RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902) and implemented in Java EE 8/JAX-RS 2.1) for comparison.

-Let's create a Arquillian tests to verify the functionality.
+Let's create an Arquillian test to verify the functionality.

 ```java
 @ExtendWith(ArquillianExtension.class)